 Drawing the extension that little bit longer with access from the hallway gave us a eureka moment.
 A little space just off the hallway would essentially give us a very useful area to store coats, shoes and bags.
 And so the idea of our boot room was born.

 The boot room would only be a small space (measurements below if you’re interested), but if you consider a freestanding hallway unit that wide, that’s a pretty big size for storing everyday coats and shoes.
 I wanted a design with a bench and somewhere to hide away hats and gloves when they aren’t needed.
 I couldn’t find an off-the-shelf option that met my requirements, so it had to be a custom design to make the best use of the space and keep with the modern-classic style like the rest of the house.

 This was my design (the carpenter was given a version with all the dimensions) –

 For the paint colour, I chose Farrow & Ball Pigeon.
 This colour ties in beautifully with my sage-green front door and the olive-toned wallpaper of the adjacent WC.
 It also makes the solid oak seat absolutely shine!
 They’re so beautiful together.

 So here it is, our lovely boot room!
 (Being a little space that is tucked away, it is tricky to photograph so the perspective looks a bit strange sometimes, but I assure you everything is plumb and centralised as it should be!)

 The carpenter did a superb job of bringing my design to life and I feel very lucky to have this space.
-It may only be little in comparison to a country house boot room, but it is so very useful for us (it keeps the hallway completely clear of clutter which makes me very happy) and so very beautiful – am I allowed to say that?
+It may only be little in comparison to a country house boot room, but it is so very useful (it keeps the hallway completely clear of clutter) and so very beautiful – am I allowed to say that?
 Because I do think it’s absolutely gorgeous! ☺️